UiPath/ProcessMining-pm-utils/README.md

     revision: [tag name of the release]
 ```

 This package contains some date/time conversion macros.
 You can override the default format that is used in the macros by defining variables in your `dbt_project.yml`.
-The following shows an example configuration of all the possible variables and the default values used:
+The following shows an example configuration of the possible date and time formatting variables and their default values:

 ```
 vars: